samgilmore/firebase-cloud-functions/README.md

-# Plaid Auth and Sync Firebase Cloud Functions
+# Plaid Auth and Sync with Firebase Cloud Functions
 Testing and deploying Plaid functions using Firebase Cloud and new Plaid Sync

 ## Three Endpoints to retrieve Transactions List